GOOGLE ANALYTICS TRAINING FOR BLOG BEGINNERS

 1. Sign Up with Google Analytics.

-2. Your Account Name can be anything which describes your account.
-It can even be your name, your company name or anything you want to.
+2. Your Account Name can be anything that describes your account.
+It can even be your name, your company name, or anything you want to.
 To give an example am setting it to Demo.
 3. Here you are setting up your first property.
 So provide your website name and URL.

 Selecting an industry will not affect your data but it is wise to select the correct industry.